China sends trade envoy to US, welcomes Trump ZTE comments

-The Foreign Ministry told reporters Vice Premier Liu He will visit the U.S. from Tuesday to Saturday for consultations with U.S. Treasury Secretary Steve Mnuchin.
+The foreign ministry said Vice Premier Liu He will visit the U.S. from Tuesday to Saturday for consultations with U.S. Treasury Secretary Steve Mnuchin.

+"We think highly of the U.S. statement regarding ZTE's case.
+We are currently in close communication over details of the implementation," Lu told reporters at a daily news briefing.

+Referring to Liu's visit, Lu said China was willing to work with the U.S. to "strive for positive and constructive outcomes from the next round of economic and trade discussions."

-The partially state-owned company makes cellphones, network switching equipment and other telecommunications equipment.
+Partially state-owned ZTE makes cellphones, network switching equipment and other telecommunications equipment.
 Last month, the U.S. Commerce Department banned it from buying U.S. technology or components for seven years after it misled regulators by failing to discipline employees involved in illegal exports and instead paid them bonuses.

 Liu's trip to Washington follows a visit by Mnuchin and other U.S. officials to Beijing earlier this month, where they conveyed a demand that China slash its trade surplus with the U.S. by $200 billion by the end of 2020.